Tycho-1/edgecase2024-kargo-workshop/README.md

 ## Steps for the workshop

-1. Go to [this repository](https://github.com/fullstaq-labs/edgecase2024-kargo-demo.git) and fork it.\
+1. Go to [this repository (Click here!](https://github.com/fullstaq-labs/edgecase2024-kargo-demo.git) and fork it.\
    Copy the URL (it should end with **.git**) of this forked repo, as you'll need it in step 4.

 2. Start the dev container, which can be done in 2 ways: